Handbills--Bill Graham and Miscellaneous Fillmore

 BG #49, Blues Project, Jimmy Reed, John Lee Hooker, 2/10-12/67, Fillmore; blue & turquoise-green design by John H. Myers features image of old bluesman blowing harmonica that blends into the lettering.
 2 VG cards with general wear, $7.00; 1 badly damaged card with dark tape stains on reverse, $3.00. (*)

 BG #55, Chuck Berry, Grateful Dead, Johnny Talbot & De Thangs, 3/17-18/67, Fillmore/Winterland; light olive background with black lettering; nude woman playing with snake; good Wes Wilson image.
-Creative Litho postcard back, 4 cards, NM $17.50. (*)
+Creative Litho postcard back, 5 cards, NM $17.50. (*)

-BG #61, Buffalo Springfield, Steve Miller Band, 4/28-30/66, black border, silver-gray and yellow lettering; yellow lettering variant; 2 copies NM/NM- $15.00; one mailer NM on front, minor tape removal marks on reverse, $22; another mailer VG+ original mailer (clean, 1 pinhole) to New York Address (!) also $22.00. (*)
+BG #61, Buffalo Springfield, Steve Miller Band, 4/28-30/66, black border, silver-gray and yellow lettering; yellow lettering variant; 2 copies NM/NM- $15.00; one mailer NM on front, minor tape removal marks on reverse, $22; another mailer VG+ original mailer (clean, 1 pinhole) to New York Address (!) also $22.00.
+Also have 2 of the variant with the yellow-green lettering, $16 each. (*)

 BG #62, Grateful Dead, Paupers, Collage, 5/5-6/67, swirly lettering, frontal nude drawing of woman holding yin/yang ball, snake with swastika and dollar sign in mouth at bottom; Wes Wilson's swan song to Bill Graham; last of his early posters.
 There are 3 versions of the first printing which are easy to understand when you consider how they were printed.
 The first printing poster was printed with a split fountain background that ranged from pale green at the top to pale pink at the bottom (or vice versa ).
 The posters were printed on a sheet with one or more rows of cards to the right, arranged in three columns top to bottom.
 Thus, the topmost row of cards came out in pale green, like the top of the poster.
 The middle row came out with some green at the top and some pink at the bottom, like the middle third of the poster.
 The bottom row came out all pink like the bottom of the poster.
 I have 1 rose-pink copy left, $35.00.

 BG #63, Jefferson Airplane, The Paupers, 5/12-14/67, Fillmore; medieval looking design by Bonnie Maclean with center photo of Jorma Kaukonen wearing a cross.
-1 VG+ mailer with name on back, $20; 1 copy VG with big stains on back, filler copy $4.00 (*)
+3 NM postcards, $16 each; 1 VG+ mailer with name on back, $20; 2 more mailers VG/VG+; $15 each. (*)

 BG #64, Martha & the Vandellas, The Paupers, 5/19-20/67, Fillmore; light olive background; blue filigree and central imago of the group (I think), red-orange lettering.
 I have always thought this was a tougher card to find; 6 copies NM/NM- $17.50 each.
 Also have a VG+ mailer, minor staple holes, otherwise clean $12.00, plus 1 VG/VG+ copy with pinhole at top center and a bit of paper age, $5.00. (*)